On Finite Parts of Divergent Complex Geometric Integrals and Their Dependence on a Choice of Hermitian Metric: Preliminaries

-Note that the product in \cref{eq:generalizedproduct} is ill-defined in general since it depends on the choice of modification $f$ and current $\nu$.
+Note that, if $\beta$ is smooth, $\beta \wedge_{f,\nu} \mu = \beta \wedge \mu$ by \cref{eq:pushforwardofproduct}.
+Also note that the product in \cref{eq:generalizedproduct} is ill-defined in general since it depends on the choice of modification $f$ and current $\nu$.
 As hinted at in the introduction, products of the type \cref{eq:generalizedproduct} appear when we look at the metric dependence of the currents $\mu_j(\omega)$, cf. \Cref{thm:2} and the subsequent comments.
 However, as it turns out, there are canonical choices of $f$ and $\nu$ in this case, see the proof of \Cref{thm:2} below.

 The following example shows that $\beta \wedge_{f,\nu} \mu$ may be non-zero even though $\mu = 0$. \begin{example} Consider the blowup of $\C^2$ at the origin, $\pi : \mathrm{Bl}_0 \C^2 \rightarrow \C^2$, where